Perfect Weekend in Savannah Itinerary by JetSettingFools.com

 When is the Best Time to Visit Savannah?

-Summertime seems like an ideal time for a trip to Savannah – but be aware that festivals can crowd the city and drive up the cost of accommodations.
-Furthermore, the sweltering heat can make exploring Savannah sights on foot and other outdoor activities less appealing.
+Summertime seems like an ideal time for a trip to Savannah.
+However, festivals can crowd the city and drive up the cost of accommodations.
+Furthermore, the heat can make outdoor activities less appealing.

-Spending a weekend in Savannah in the autumn is ideal for people who like slightly cooler temps.
-Plus, October is the best time to go to Savannah for ghost stories and Halloween events.
+Spending time in Savannah in the autumn is great for those who prefer slightly cooler temps.
+Plus, October is the best time to go for ghost stories and Halloween events.

-Planning a wintertime Savannah itinerary will work well for budget travelers – as hotel rates usually drop in January and February enabling budget travelers to plan a cheap trip to the city.
-Savannah is also one of the Best Places to Ring in the New Year!
+Planning a wintertime Savannah itinerary works well for budget travelers.
+Hotel rates drop in January and February enabling frugal wanderers to plan a cheap trip to the city.
+It’s also one of the Best Places to Ring in the New Year!

-The flowers blooming make a Savannah weekend in spring absolutely exceptional – but it is a popular time to visit, so expect some crowds and higher prices at accommodations.
+The flowers blooming make a Savannah weekend in spring absolutely exceptional.
+Naturally, it is a popular time to visit, so expect some crowds and higher prices.

 How To Get to Savannah

-Savannah can be reached by plane, train or car.
-On my Savannah weekend trip, I arrived by plane at the Savannah Hilton Head International Airport (SAV).
-When we check for the best airfare prices, we always start our online research at SkyScanner.
+On our weekend trip, we arrived by plane at the Savannah Hilton Head International Airport (SAV).
+When checking for the best airfare prices, we always begin our search on SkyScanner.

 Where To Stay in Savannah, GA

-As a popular tourist destination, there are plenty of places to stay in Savannah.
-Accommodations include a choice of internationally recognized brand hotels, boutique B&Bs and Airbnb weekend rentals in Savannah, GA.
+As a popular tourist destination, there are plenty of places to stay.
+Accommodations include a choice of internationally recognized brand hotels, boutique B&Bs and vacation rentals.

-Bed and Breakfasts are a Savannah specialty – and the perfect way to experience the city’s famous Southern charm.
-Ideal for a romantic Savannah getaway, The Foley House Inn (check availability here!) and Savannah Bed and Breakfast Inn (check availability here!) are two Savannah B&Bs that get rave reviews.
-Furthermore, they are both located close to the top sights in Savannah.
+Bed and Breakfasts are a Savannah specialty – and an excellent way to experience the city’s famous Southern charm.
+Ideal for a romantic Savannah getaway, The Foley House Inn gets rave reviews.

 Savannah Hotels